citp/privacy-policy-historical/f/fi/fin/financialsense.com.md

-> *The following text is extracted and transformed from the financialsense.com privacy policy that was archived on 2011-11-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111125054716id_/http%3A//www.financialsense.com/about-us/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the financialsense.com privacy policy that was archived on 2012-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120509231651id_/http%3A//www.financialsense.com/about-us/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | FINANCIAL SENSE

 ## Financial Sense® Website Privacy Statement

-This document was last updated on 8 August 2011.
+This document was last updated on 9 May 2012.

 ### 1\.
 Acknowledgment and acceptance of terms

 Financial Sense® and its parent company, Puplava Financial Services, Inc. (collectively, "FSO"), are committed to protecting your privacy.
 This Privacy Statement sets forth our current privacy practices with regard to the information we collect when you or your computer interact with our website.
-By accessing [www.financialsense.com](https://web.archive.org/home "Financial Sense") and/or [www.financialsensenewshour.com](http://www.financialsensenewshour.com/ "Financial Sense Newshour"), [www.financialsensebeta.com](http://www.financialsensearchive.com/ "Financial Sense Archive Site>www.financialsensearchive.com</a>, <a href="), [www.pfsdrupal.com](http://www.pfsdrupal.com/ "Financial Sense Staging Site"), [www.financialsenseenergy.com](http://www.financialsenseenergy.com/ "Peak Oil Chronicles"), [www.financial-sense-energy.com](http://www.financial-sense-energy.com/ "Peak Oil Chronicles"),[www.peak-oil-chronicles.com](http://www.peakoilchronicles.com/ "Peak Oil Chronicles"), [www.netcastdaily.com](http://www.netcastdaily.com/ "Financial Sense Newshour") (collectively, "Websites"), you acknowledge and fully understand FSO's Privacy Statement and freely consent to the information collection and use practices described in this Website Privacy Statement.
+By accessing [financialsense.com](https://web.archive.org/home "Financial Sense") and/or [financialsensenewshour.com](http://www.financialsensenewshour.com/ "Financial Sense Newshour"), [financialsensebeta.com](http://www.financialsensearchive.com/ "Financial Sense Archive Site>www.financialsensearchive.com</a>, <a href="), [peakoilchronicles.com](http://www.peakoilchronicles.com/ "Peak Oil Chronicles"), [netcastdaily.com](http://www.netcastdaily.com/ "Financial Sense Newshour") (collectively, "Websites"), you acknowledge and fully understand FSO's Privacy Statement and freely consent to the information collection and use practices described in this Website Privacy Statement.

 ### 2\.
 Participating Merchant Policies/Outside or Third-Party Links